Oasisamerica: Mogollon

 The Mogollon was a cultural area of Mesoamerica that extended from the foothills of the Sierra Madre Occidental, northward to Arizona and New Mexico in the southwestern United States.
 Some scholars prefer to distinguish between two broad cultural traditions in this area: the Mogollon itself and the Paquime culture that was derived from it.
 Either way, the peoples who inhabited the area in question adapted well to a landscape that was marked by the presence of pine forests and steep mountains and ravines.

 In contrast to their Hohokam and Ancestral Pueblo neighbors to the north, the Mogollons usually buried their dead.
 The culture's graves often included ceramic art and semiprecious stones.
 Because the Mogollon burial sites displayed such wealth, they were often looted by grave robbers who sought to sell their spoils on the archaeological black market.

 Perhaps the most impressive Mogollon ceramic tradition was to be found in the valley of the Mimbres River in New Mexico.
 The ceramic production of this region became most developed between the eighth and twelfth centuries.
 It was characterized by white pieces decorated with stylized representations of daily life in the community that created them.
 This was a very exceptional approach in a cultural area whose pottery was otherwise dominated by geometric patterns.

 As another contrast with the Hohokam and Ancestral Pueblo, there is no widely accepted chronology for the development of the Mogollon culture.
-The scholars Alfredo López Austin and Leonardo López Luján, for their historical analysis of the region, borrowed a chronology proposed earlier by Paul Martin, who himself divided Mogollon history into two general periods; the "Early" period runs from 500 BC until AD 1000, and the "Late" period begins in the eleventh and goes to the sixteenth century.
+The scholars Alfredo López Austin and Leonardo López Luján, for their historical analysis of the region, borrowed a chronology proposed earlier by Paul Martin, who himself divided Mogollon history into two general periods; the "Early" period runs from 500 BC until AD 1000, and the "Late" period begins in the 11th and goes to the 16th century.